rafatower/curriculum/01-html/01_html_introduction.md

 ```

 ## Hands on!
 Create a new file `index.html` and add the previous HTML.
-Play with it: add tahs, add comments and open it in your browser to see how it looks.
+Play with it: add tags, add comments and open it in your browser to see how it looks.

 Is your first website!